 I haven’t posted for a few days because I’ve been outside loving the spring.
 It’s on hold right now, though, so I can sit here and watch the snow out the window.
-I’m working on a story that’s turning out very differently than I’d thought it would.
-First drafts are pretty fascinating, aren’t they?
-Here […]

 Yeah, I know.
 Nobody cares.
 And although I know it’s true, I still need to write them down.
 And it’s best to do that somewhere pretty public, where people may know if I succeed and will surely know if I fail.
-Here they are: 100 sit-ups every day (I go 40/40/20, because I certainly can’t […]

 * Sleeping.
 Okay, that’s not quite what I mean, because I’m getting really good at falling asleep before 9:30.
 But the staying asleep until a decent hour is not happening.
 This morning?
 3:03.
 So I’ve written my 1000 words (or very nearly 1000 words) and read my email and finished my first 3 glasses of water and am ready to do 30 minutes of yoga.
 But by 2:00 this afternoon, I’m betting I’ll be feeling it.